gilbertwat/gilbertwat.github.io/_pages/about.md

 Outside work, I spent my free time dedicated to my family, writing and serving the community.

-None of the above would be possible without the support of my family, friends, and mentors.
-I am grateful for their guidance and encouragement.
-And also God for His grace, mercy and love through all the ups and downs.
+None of the above would be possible without the support of my family, encouragement from my friends, and guidance from my mentors.
+And God for His infinite love through all the ups and downs.

 ## About Cha Chaan Teng

 Cha Chaan Teng is a space for me to think and share what is challenging me.
-My inspiration comes from Cha4 Chaan1 Teng1(茶餐廳), a kind of restaurant originated from Hong Kong.
+My inspiration comes from a local style of restaurant in Hong Kong called Cha4 Chaan1 Teng1(茶餐廳).
 Cha Chaan Tengs serve a menu of local comfort food.
 The locals gather in one of those and chat about anything.
-I love the vibe of a Cha Chaan Teng and wish to discuss the core topic I love: "make things people want" in such a local, chill but occasionally heated vibe.
+I love the vibe of a Cha Chaan Teng and wish to discuss how to make things people want in such a local, chill but occasionally heated vibe.

 If you go to a Cha Chaan Teng and don't know what to order, the go-to combo is a pineapple bun, an egg tart with a cup of hot milk tea (菠蘿包，蛋撻，熱奶茶).
 Enjoy!